Privacy Policy

 RETENTION OF PERSONAL INFORMATION

-We will retain your Personal Information for as long as it is necessary for the purposes set out in the Privacy Policy [LINK] and to the extent necessary to comply with our legal obligations (for example, if we are required to retain your Personal Information to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.
+We will retain your Personal Information for as long as it is necessary for the purposes set out in the Policy and to the extent necessary to comply with our legal obligations (for example, if we are required to retain your Personal Information to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

 Annex 1